Learn the basics of Lin Howe. Get the

 Lin Howe celebrates Teacher Appreciation Week in May with a staff breakfast, luncheon and other special events throughout the week.
 Room Parents also organize specific gifts for teachers.
 It’s a great way to show our appreciation for all they do!

 Lin Howe has an amazing vegetable garden, with a garden bed for each grade level.
 Parent

 VOLUNTEER REGISTRATION PROCESS

-the parent tab.
+the school website, under the parent tab.

 WALK 'N ROLLERS